 Numerous classification systems exist for encephaloceles, many which are only of subspecialty interest, and most use very similar terminology, sometimes with different meanings 7.
 As a result reading about this topic can be frustrating.
 The term nasal encephalocele is, for example, variably used, often to encompass both frontoethmoidal and basal encephaloceles 8.

 A fairly common classification still widely used is that first described by Suwanwela and Suwanwela in 1972 which divides the encephaloceles according to location 4:

 - fronto-sphenoidal or spheno-orbital

 They are thought to occur in one of every 4,000 live births.
-Fronto-ethmoidal encephaloceles are more common in South and Southeast Asian populations.
+Frontoethmoidal encephaloceles are more common in the south and south-east Asian populations.
 There is no recognised gender predilection.

 Basal encephaloceles are internal and are not generally externally visible, although they may manifest as a lump or bump in the oropharynx or nasopharynx.

 Encephaloceles, when congenital (most common) are a form of neural tube defect and occur due to a failure of fusion during embryogenesis of the cartilaginous neurocranium, the membranous neurocranium or viscerocranium 6.

 In adults, encephaloceles are mainly due to traumatic or iatrogenic causes, but are also increasingly recognised in idiopathic intracranial hypertension.

 Occipital encephaloceles may be associated with a number of additional abnormalities: